Protesters arrested attempting to stop Epsom Derby

 Plans to disrupt the Epsom Derby were foiled as police arrested two activists who attempted to run on to the course.

-Plans to disrupt the Epsom Derby were foiled as Animal Rising activists were arrested attempting to run on to the racecourse on Saturday.
+Plans to disrupt the Epsom Derby were foiled as police arrested 31 suspected Animal Rising activists including one who ran on to the track just as the race began.

-As audiences waited excitedly for the Betfred Derby, the first major race of the day, a man jumped the fence and rushed on to the course.
+The man, named by the group as Ben Newman, jumped the fence and sprinted on to the course, dodging a security guard who tried to tackle him.

-He was pursued by police as the crowd jeered, with some shouting “get him”, before being pulled away and tackled to the ground where he was handcuffed.
+He was pursued by police as the crowd jeered, with some shouting “get him”, before officers pulled him away and handcuffed him.

 Angry onlookers could be heard screaming, with one man shouting, “kick her head in”, while police threw her to the floor and handcuffed her just as the horses thundered past the finish line.

-It came after Surrey Police arrested 19 people earlier on Saturday based on intelligence suggesting they were “intent on illegally disrupting” the Derby.
+Surrey Police confirmed they had arrested 31 people, including 19 on Saturday morning and 12 in the grounds.

-Last week, the Jockey Club, which owns Epsom Downs, was granted the injunction against Animal Rising, claiming it had made “explicitly clear” it intended to breach security at the racecourse.
+Last week, the Jockey Club, which owns Epsom Downs, was granted an injunction prohibiting Animal Rising from intervening in the event, claiming it had made “explicitly clear” it intended to breach security at the Surrey racecourse.

-And on Friday, a spokesman for the group pledged to “cancel or severely postpone” the event.
+And on Friday, a spokesman for the group pledged to “cancel or severely postpone” the race.

-There was disruption at the Grand National at Aintree in April when the race was delayed by just over 10 minutes after demonstrators made their way on to the track and had to be removed by police.
+There was disruption at the Grand National at Aintree in April when the race was delayed by just over 10 minutes after demonstrators from the group made their way on to the track.

+Speaking after the Derb, the chief executive of the Epsom Jockey Club, Nevin Truesdale, praised the “swift and decisive” action of police in putting an end to the “deplorable and mindless actions” of the protesters.

+He described their efforts as “reckless and illegal”, putting the horses and athletes at risk.

 In a statement on their website after the race, Animal Rising said: “After weeks of speculation and discussion, Animal Rising has disrupted the Epsom Derby.